ramshazar/rosenmontag/README.md

 ## Victims part

-The victim want to use a docker container by a third party.
+The victim wants to use a docker container by a third party.
 That is why they want to validate the Dockerfile and what is happening inside of it.

 Get sources from Github (you should have done that already)
 ```